 - o Status: AB 1385 (Ting) was placed in the Senate's inactive file. - AB 1397 (Ting) Community College: Accreditation.
 AB 1397 (Ting) enacts the California Community Colleges Fair Accreditation Act of 2015.
 It requires that at least 50 percent of each visiting accreditation team from the accrediting agency for the California Community Colleges be composed of academic personnel as defined in the bill.
 The bill prohibits persons with a conflict of interest from serving on a visiting accreditation team.
 The bill requires the accrediting agency to conduct the meetings of its decision-making body to ensure the ability of members of the public to attend those meetings.
 AB 1397 (Ting) also requires the accrediting agency to preserve all documents generated during an accreditation-related review.
-AB 1397 (Ting) requires the agency's accreditation-related decisions to be based on written, published standards in accordance with state and federal statutes and regulations. - O Status: AB 1397 (Ting) was placed in the Senate's inactive file. - SB 42 (Liu) Commission on Higher Education Performance.
+AB 1397 (Ting) requires the agency's accreditation-related decisions to be based on written, published standards in accordance with state and federal statutes and regulations. - o Status: AB 1397 (Ting) was placed in the Senate's inactive file. - SB 42 (Liu) Commission on Higher Education Performance.
 Although Governor Brown deleted funding for the California Postsecondary Education Commission (CPEC) years ago, statutes referring to CPEC remain.
 SB 42 (Liu) revises these statutes and creates the California Office of Higher Education Performance and Accountability.
 The executive director of the proposed office would be appointed by the Governor and subject to confirmation by the Senate.
 A six-member advisory board would be established with three members each appointed by the Assembly Speaker and Senate Rules Committee.
 SB 42 (Liu) excludes representatives from postsecondary institutions from serving on the advisory board.
-SB 42 (Liu) passed out of the Assembly Appropriations Committee with amendments that stipulate the advisory board members will not be paid; that the Assembly Higher Education Chair and Senate Education Committee Chair be appointed to the advisory board; that require an annual report to the Governor on higher education; that require an annual performance review of the executive director; and that require the office to review cross segmental initiatives for future study. - o Position: Concern - O Status: SB 42 (Liu) was vetoed by the Governor. - Included in the Governor's veto message: "While there is much work to be done to improve higher education, I am not convinced we need a new office and an advisory board, especially of the kind this bill proposes, to get the job done." - SCA 1 (Lara) University of California: Legislative Control.
+SB 42 (Liu) passed out of the Assembly Appropriations Committee with amendments that stipulate the advisory board members will not be paid; that the Assembly Higher Education Chair and Senate Education Committee Chair be appointed to the advisory board; that require an annual report to the Governor on higher education; that require an annual performance review of the executive director; and that require the office to review cross segmental initiatives for future study. - Position: Concern - o Status: SB 42 (Liu) was sent to the Governor. - SCA 1 (Lara) University of California: Legislative Control.
 SCA 1 proposes an amendment to the State Constitution to repeal the constitutional provisions relating to the University of California and the regents.
 This measure subjects the university and the regents to legislative control as may be provided by statute.
 SCA 1 prohibits the Legislature from enacting any law that restrains academic freedom or imposes educational or curricular requirements on students.
 A Senate Constitutional Amendment, or SCA, is a measure that places an initiative on the statewide ballot to change the California Constitution and it is not subject to the same legislative deadlines as Assembly or Senate Bills. - Status: SCA 1 was referred to the Senate Education and Elections and Constitutional Amendments Committees.